What can you do in Manhattan?

 5th Avenue is one of the most famous shopping streets in the world and a must-see if you want to go shopping in New York!
 Fifth Avenue starts right at Washington Square Park in Greenwich Village and goes all the way to 143rd Street in Harlem.
 The length of 5th Avenue is over 11 kilometers – it takes you about 2.5 hours on foot.

-Close to Ground Zero, a complex of buildings is hidden away, where there is plenty of choice, especially for an exclusive taste: High-end brands from Gucci to Hermes as well as noble restaurants for absolute gourmets are represented here.
+Close to Ground Zero, a complex of buildings is hidden away, where there is plenty of choices, especially for an exclusive taste: High-end brands from Gucci to Hermes as well as noble restaurants for absolute gourmets are represented here.
 On the second floor is also the Hudson Eats Food Market.
 Brookfield Place is located directly on the banks of the Hudson River in the middle of the financial district.
 In addition to shopping and restaurants, regular events take place here.
 In winter, especially during the Christmas season, there is a light show and an outdoor ice rink for skating.

 You can combine Brookfield Place with a visit to the 9/11 Memorial or the One World Observatory.